Empty Sella Syndrome

 What is empty sella syndrome?

 Empty sella syndrome (ESS) is a rare disorder that affects a structure in the skull called the sella turcica.
 This is a bony structure at the base of the brain.
 It is where the pituitary gland is located.
-With ESS, imaging tests show that the area looks larger than normal.
+ESS may be seen on a brain or pituitary MRI.
+It is a description of what is found on the scan.
+Imaging tests show that the area looks larger than normal.
 And it is not completely filled by the pituitary gland.

 Primary ESS.
 The pituitary gland is usually flattened.
 This type is more common in women who are obese and have high blood pressure.
-It has also been linked to fluid buildup in the brain.
+It has also been linked to cerebrospinal fluid buildup and pressure enlarging the sella turcica in the brain.

 What causes empty sella syndrome?